RunOnYourOwn/TurfTrack/docs/status.md

 ## Upcoming Milestones

-1. Complete foundation setup
+1. Complete GDD and analytics features
-2. Implement core backend functionality
+2. Finalize backend and frontend integration
-3. Develop basic frontend interface
-4. Set up task processing system
+3. Prepare for production deployment

 ## Notes

-- Project is in initial planning phase
-- All core features have been documented
-- Ready to begin implementation
-- Weather integration planned with OpenMeteo API
-- GDD calculations will be implemented for both cold and warm season grasses
+- Weather data is now robustly deduplicated and scheduled for daily updates
+- System is ready for further analytics and user-facing features